magento/merchdocs/src/payment-services/order-admin-payments.md

 title: Create an order with Payment Services
 ---

-You can customize Payment Services to your needs with helpful configuration options in the Admin.
+You can customize Payment Services to your needs using the configuration options in the Admin.

-Payment services for Adobe Commerce and Magento Open Source offer customers who need assistance, the ability to fulfill an order directly from the Admin.
+Payment services for Adobe Commerce and Magento Open Source provide the ability to fulfill an order directly from the Admin by a merchant for their customers who need assistance.
 The **Create New Order** form includes all the information that is needed to complete the normal checkout process, including hosted fields with credit card information.
 See [Creating an order]({% link customers/customer-account-create-order.md %}) for detailed information about the required steps.

 ## Hosted credit card fields